Sampreet/gists/tutorials/languages/python-for-physicists/README.md

 ## [Module 07 - Deep Learning](https://github.com/Sampreet/gists/blob/master/tutorials/languages/python-for-physicists/m07-deep-learning/)

-This module covers artificial neural networks and their applications in physical scenarios using TensorFlow.
+This module will cover artificial neural networks and their applications in physical scenarios using the `tensorflow` package.

 ### Contents